aJewelofRarity/FraymakersDocs/docs/faq/Readme.md

+---
+layout: default
-# Fraytools FAQ
+title: Fraytools FAQ

-A Collection of Questions frequently asked in the McLeodGaming Discord and answers to them
+description: A Collection of Questions frequently asked in the McLeodGaming Discord and answers to them
+---

+TODO